-If your non-French company does not carry out transactions that are liable for VAT in France, it may, under certain conditions, be refunded VAT connected with expenditures made in France for the purposes of its professional activity.
+If your non-French company does not carry out transactions that are liable for VAT in France, it may, under certain conditions, be refunded VAT connected with business expenses incurred in France.

 The terms and conditions stipulated in Council Directive 2008/9/EC of 12 February 2008 concerning foreign businesses established in the European Union have been enacted into French law in Articles 240-0 M to 242-0 Z ter of Annex II to the French General Tax Code (CGI).

 If you have a foreign business established in a Member State of the European Union, to obtain a VAT refund you must:

 file your claim using the electronic means placed at your disposal by the State in which you are established, in accordance with the provisions of Council Directive 2008/9/EC of 12 February 2008.
 For more information on how to file a claim, please contact the tax authorities in your Member State of establishment.